OfficeDev/office-js-docs-pr/docs/outlook/online-meeting.md

 # Create an Outlook mobile add-in for an online-meeting provider (preview)

 Setting up an online meeting is a core experience for an Outlook user, and it's easy to [create a Teams meeting with Outlook](/microsoftteams/teams-add-in-for-outlook) mobile.
 However, creating an online meeting in Outlook with a non-Microsoft service can be cumbersome.
-By implementing this feature, service providers can make the online meeting creation experience seamless for their Outlook add-in users.
+By implementing this feature, service providers can streamline the online meeting creation experience for their Outlook add-in users.

 > [!NOTE]
 > This feature is only supported in [preview](../reference/objectmodel/preview-requirement-set/outlook-requirement-set-preview.md) on Android with an Office 365 subscription.